-“Something Childish But Very Natural” is a short story by Katherine Mansfield, published 1914.
+“Something Childish But Very Natural” is a short story by Katherine Mansfield, published 1913, 1924.
 The story is named after a poem Harry reads in the book-stall.
 The poem is by Samuel Taylor Coleridge.
-The poem provides in a nutshell the emotional arc of Mansfield’s story:
+This poem provides Mansfield’s re-visioning with a nutshell emotional arc:

 Had I but two little wings,

 And I stay here.

 But in my sleep to you I fly,

 But then one wakes and where am I?